radian-software/straight.el/README.md

-By default, `package.el` will automatically insert a call to `package-initialize` into your init-file as soon as Emacs starts, which is ridiculous. `straight.el` disables this "feature" by setting `package-enable-at-startup` to nil.
-Unfortunately, `package.el` will still do this if you perform any package management operation with it.
+By default, `package.el` will automatically insert a call to `package-initialize` into your init-file as soon as Emacs starts, which is ridiculous.
+It will also do this when you perform any package management operation.
+A separate system inserts some `custom` forms into your init-file when you install a package. `straight.el` disables all of these "features" by setting `package-enable-at-startup` to nil and enabling some advices.
+You can override this behavior by customizing `straight-enable-package-integration`, however.
-So don't use `package.el` at all!
-It's evil!

 ### Miscellaneous